Prince George Winyah Parish Church

 The box pews in the church were customary in colonial churches.
 Since there was no heating system available, pew owners frequently brought charcoal burners to their pews in cold weather and the box pews retained the heat.

-The stained glass window back of the altar is English stained glass, originally in St. Mary’s Chapel at Hagley Plantation on the Waccamaw River - a chapel that had been built by Plowden C.J.
+The stained glass window behind the altar is English stained glass, originally in St. Mary’s Chapel at Hagley Plantation on the Waccamaw River - a chapel that had been built by Plowden C.J.
 Weston for his slaves.

 Prince George is one of the few original church buildings in South Carolina dating to the colonial period that is still in use today, and has served continuously through the ensuing years for the faithful in their worship of Almighty God.